 1. Pick the Right Time and Place

-If your dog tends to be a bit groggy in the morning, or if he’s wiped out after a long day of playing, choose a time that he may be more agreeable.
+Choose a time when he may be more agreeable.
+If your dog tends to be a bit groggy in the morning, or if he’s wiped out after a long day of playing, then this might be the ideal time for a quick brushing session.

 Also, choose a place that is quiet and free of distractions.
 This will help to keep him calm, and he’ll be more likely to respond to vocal commands like stay and sit.
 This will help you reach more places in his mouth.